Aerial photography research guide

 - archaeology

-We also hold national series of aerial photography of Papua New Guinea and East Timor, and a large collection covering Antarctica.
+We also hold some photography of Papua New Guinea and East Timor, and a large collection covering Antarctica.
 To access the PNG, East Timor or Antarctic collections, contact us via Ask a Librarian.

 How to find aerial photographs

 Most catalogue records for aerial photographs have a flight diagram attached.
+To see the flight diagram click on the ‘Related Online Resources – Trove’ link on a catalogue record.
+Printed copies of flight diagrams are available in the Special Collections Reading Room.
 Flight diagrams are produced alongside aerial photography, and provide information about the flight path of the pilot and the points at which photographs were taken.

 Flight diagrams show the height and the approximate area covered by each photograph divided into “runs”.
 A run is the flight path of the plane as it photographed the area below.